Note 2 - Summary of Significant Accounting Policies

 Debt issuance costs, including any original issue discounts, related to term loans are reflected as a direct deduction from the carrying amount of the long-term debt liability that is included in long term debt, net of discount for deferred financing costs in the accompanying consolidated balance sheets.
 Debt issuance costs related to revolving credit facilities are capitalized and reflected in deferred financing in the accompanying consolidated balance sheets.

 350,Intangibles–Goodwill and Other (“ASC

-notthat the fair value of a reporting unit is less than the carrying value, a quantitative test is performed.
-As further detailed in “Newly adopted accounting pronouncements” below, the Company adopted Accounting Standards Update (“ASU”)
+notthat the fair value of a reporting unit is less than its carrying amount, the Company will proceed to the quantitative

-notto exceed the amount of goodwill allocated to the reporting unit, based on the results of the Step
+notto exceed the carrying amount of goodwill in the reporting unit.

 Property, plant and equipment

 Property, plant and equipment are recorded at cost.
 Expenditures for additions and betterments are capitalized.
 Expenditures for maintenance and repairs are charged to expense as incurred; however, maintenance and repairs that improve or extend the life of existing assets are capitalized.
 The carrying amount of assets disposed of and the related accumulated depreciation are eliminated from the accounts in the year of disposal.
 Gains or losses from property and equipment disposals are recognized in the year of disposal.
-Property, plant and equipment is depreciated using the straight line method over the following estimated useful lives:
+Property, plant and equipment is depreciated using the straight-line method over the following estimated useful lives:

-Intangible assets are recorded at cost or their estimated fair value when acquired through a business combination) less accumulated amortization (if finite-lived).
+Intangible assets are recorded at cost or their estimated fair value (when acquired through a business combination) less accumulated amortization (if finite-lived).

-Intangible assets with finite lives, except for customer relationships, are being amortized on a straight-line basis over their estimated useful lives.
-The customer relationships are being amortized on an accelerated basis over their estimated useful lives.
+Intangible assets with finite lives, except for customer relationships, are amortized on a straight-line basis over their estimated useful lives.
+Customer relationships are amortized on an accelerated basis over their estimated useful lives.
 Intangible assets with indefinite lives are

 notamortized but are subject to annual reviews for impairment.